albert-carreras/habby-web/docs/architecture/data-flow.md

 ## Data Windows and Pagination

-To optimize performance with large datasets, Habby implements a window-based approach to data loading:
+To optimize performance with large datasets, habby implements a window-based approach to data loading:

 1. Only a limited window of dates is rendered at once
 2. As user scrolls, additional data is loaded